 The cap rate calculation formula is net operating income divided by purchase price/property value.
 For example, if a property has $100,000 in Net Operating Income and a purchase price of $1,000,000, the cap rate is 10%.

 But, the issue for investors is that deals are not always presented in this way.
 Sometimes the cap rate is not explicitly stated.
 When it isn’t, the above math must be done to figure out the implied cap rate, that is to say the cap rate that is suggested by the numbers provided.

 To calculate the implied cap rate, the above two variables are needed, net operating income and property value/purchase price.
 These aren’t always explicitly provided either, so it makes sense to understand how these variables are derived.

 Net operating income (NOI) is calculated as a property’s gross income less its operating expenses.
 So, this value can be derived from looking at a property’s income statement.

 Property value/purchase price is simply the value of the property.
 This could be derived from a purchase price, asking price, appraised market value, or simply an investor’s best estimate of value.

+Like the cap rate, the implied cap rate formula is net operating income divided by purchase price/property value.
 To illustrate how the implied cap rate calculation works, suppose that a real estate investor is handed a deal where the property produces $187,000 in NOI annually and has a purchase price of $2.3M.
 The implied cap rate in this deal is 8.13%.